-The duties of the Budget and Planning Committee are: (1) to provide for campus-wide faculty input and expertise into the campus budgeting processes; (2) to inform the faculty, through the Faculty Senate, concerning budget matters; (3) to analyze and present budget and other related data as needed to bring to faculty attention (e.g., living wage analysis and faculty salary analyses); and (4) to work with other Faculty Senate committees on budget-related matters (e.g., the University/System Relations Committee to monitor The University of Tennessee system budget)
+Finance sub-committee: The responsibilities of the Finance sub-committee shall include: (1) to provide for campus-wide faculty input and expertise into the campus budgeting processes: (2) to inform the faculty, through the Faculty Senate, concerning budget matters; (3) to analyze and present budget and other related data as needed to bring to faculty attention (e.g., faculty salary analyses); (4) to work with other Faculty Senate committees on budget-related matters; (5) cooperating with task forces, councils, and committees addressing similar concerns on other higher education campuses in Tennessee.

-Both long-range and short-term aspects of its role will receive the committee's attention, including budget priorities, THEC formulas, and planning for projects of The University of Tennessee or other entities that may eventually result in changes to campus facilities.
+Both long-range and short-term aspects of its role will receive the committee's attention, including budget priorities, THEC formulas, and planning for projects of the University of Tennessee or other entities that may eventually result in changes to campus facilities.
 The committee shall invite appropriate campus administrators to attend meetings and provide overviews of their units' budgets as needed.
+The primary concerns of the Finance sub-committee are comprehensive investigations necessary as a basis for budget decisions.